LoganFlaherty/sigil-language/README.md

 ## Design
 Syntax:
 - Sources "src {name}" are dynamic state holders and signal emitters.
+They are declared outside of sigils, typically near the top of your file.
     - Changing a source doesn’t implicitly trigger reactions (to avoid chaos).
 Reactions only occur through explicit invokes "invoke {name}" of either a source or a sigil.
 - Sigils "sigil {name}" define when something should happen through a conditional statement started with "?", and if it evaluates true then it moves on to the body (after ":", newlined, and indented).
     ```